abhaykhati/Java-8-Coding-Udemy/README.md

                   .collect(Collectors.toMap(Person::getId, Person::getName, (x, y) -> x + ", " + y));
                    map.forEach((x, y) -> System.out.println("Key: " + x + ", value: " + y));
   }

   ---

-###### Parameters
+#### Parameters
 keyMapper: A mapping function to produce the map keys for each input stream element.

 valueMapper: A mapping function to produce the map values for each input stream element.

 mergeFunction: A binary operator which is to resolve collisions between values associated with the same key.
 The inputs to this function are the values which belong to the same key.

-mapSupplier: A function which provides a new instance of the desired implementation of the Map.
+mapSupplier: A function which provies a new instance of the desired implementation of the Map.

 ---